Start a no-obligation FREE travel club trial account and claim $3,000 in travel credits to get started. Extend from just from $8 to $19 per month.

 A property that has had some negative reviews in the past, where the management has responded positively to those reviews and/or explains how the reviews occurred, and where there is progressive improvement in guest ratings, indicates a well-managed property where the owners and management takes guest reviews seriously and do their best to ensure guest satisfaction.
 A property on the other hand that has several, recent, apparently authentic negative reviews and few positive reviews with little or no management input will not get our approval.

 Reviews for many properties contain feedback about staff and hospitality in general which we take into account.
 Hospitality is a key factor that might not make a difference in the decision to book a certain hotel, but most definitely makes a difference in guest experience, which is after all, the end result of a stay.
-As previously stated, likely overall experience is what we are trying to predict.
+As previously stated - likely overall experience is what we are trying to predict.

-Today, price, guest ratings, images, location, and free inclusions are the primary methods by which people make decisions about hotel and resort accommodation.
+These days price, guest ratings, images, location, and free inclusions are the primary methods by which people make decisions about hotel and resort accommodation.
 After perhaps filtering their possible choices by price (affordability), guest ratings and images are the key points for deciding between a range of potential options.
 Images have the greatest impact on quality perceptions.

 Some hotels go to considerable lengths to make sure their rooms present very well in pictures.
 They get professional staging and photography done.
 Some use models to subtly add to the image of the property and its facilities.
 When a property goes to these lengths, they are saying to the world: "You can expect this standard of accommodation, facilities and attention-to-detail when you stay with us."
 The French are by far the best at this.